supernelis/vending-machine-kata/notes.md

   * Design and direction went smooth
   * Small MOB works very well (3)
   * Not to strict roles, but still kept (for small MOB)

+Retro day2:

+* What did you learn?
+  * Git command refresh +1
+  * Handle the timeout
+  * Javascript (private function) +1
+  * Behavior?
+2 expectations...

+* What went well?
+  * Smaller steps, stick with process
+  * Refactoring phase -> discuss approaches and then try one, small discussions
+  * Discussions are good